-1. The competent judicial authority in the State requested to recognize or execute a decree shall, without reviewing the merits of the case, confine itself to ascertaining the compliance of the decree with the conditions provided for in this Agreement.

-2. The competent judicial authority in the Requested State shall, when necessary, in executing the decree, take the necessary action to notify the decree in the same manner as it would have done had it been passed in its own territory.

-3. The order for execution may be made for the whole or part of the decree, if the execution of such part of the decree is severable.
+- 1. The competent judicial authority in the Requested State to recognise or execute a decree shall, without reviewing the merits of the case, confine itself to ascertaining the compliance of the decree with the conditions provided for in this Agreement. - 2.
+The competent judicial authority in the Requested State shall, in executing the decree, follow the same procedures as it would have done had the decree been passed in its own territory. - 3.
+The order for execution may be made for the whole or part of the decree, if the execution of such part of the decree is severable.

-The Central Authority of the Contracting State requesting recognition or execution of a decree in the other Contracting State shall submit the following:
+The Central Authority of the Contracting State requesting recognition or execution of a decree in the other Contracting State, shall submit the following:

-a.
-An official copy of the decree.
+(a) an official copy of the decree.

-- b.
-A certificate showing that the decree is final and executable, unless that is provided for in the decree itself. - c.
-In case of a decree in absentia, an authenticated copy of the summons or any other document showing that the defendant was duly summoned. - d.
-If the request is only for execution of a decree, an official copy in properly executable form.
+- (b) a certificate showing that the decree is final and executable, unless that is provided for in the decree itself. - (c) in case of a decree in absentia, an authenticated copy of the summons or any other document showing that the defendant was duly summoned. - (d) if the request is only for execution of a decree, an official copy in properly executable form.

-1. The settlement of a claim which is made and filed before a judicial authority of either Contracting State competent to consider the claim according to its national law shall be recognized and enforced in the territory of the other Contracting State, after ascertaining that it is executable in the State in which it was concluded, and that it does not contain any provisions contravening the constitutional rules or public policy of the Requested State.

-2. The party requesting recognition or execution of a settlement must submit an official copy and a certificate from the judicial authority stating the extent, if any, to which the decree has been satisfied or adjusted.
+- 1. The settlement of a claim which is made and filed before a judicial authority of either Contracting State competent to consider the claim according to its national law shall be recognised and enforced in the territory of the other Contracting State, after ascertaining that it is executable in the State in which it was concluded, and that it does not contain any provisions contravening the constitutional rules or public policy of the Requested State. - 2.
+The state requesting recognition or execution of a settlement must submit an official copy and a certificate from the judicial authority stating the extent, if any, to which the decree has been satisfied or adjusted.

-1. Without prejudice to the provisions of Article 24 and 26 of this Agreement, arbitral awards given in the territory of either State shall be recognized and enforced in the other Party provided that:

-- a. the award of arbitrators is based on a written agreement of the Parties to the dispute to submit to arbitrators for determination of any specific or future dispute arising out of legal relations. - b.
-The award is made on matters arbitrable according to the law of the State requested to recognize its enforcement unless it is contrary to the public policy of the Requested State.

-2. The State requesting the recognition and enforcement of an award shall produce a copy of the award accompanied by a certificate of the competent judicial authority in the Requesting State to the effect that the award is executable.

-3. A certified copy of the Agreement between the disputant States empowering the arbitrators to decide the dispute shall also be produced.
+- 1. Arbitral awards given in the territory of either State shall be recognised and enforced in the territory of the other State provided that: - (a) the award of arbitrators is based on a written agreement of the parties to the dispute to submit to arbitrators for determination of any specific or future dispute arising out of legal relations. - (b) the award is made on matters arbitrable according to the law of the State requested to recognise and enforce the award unless it is contrary to the public policy of the Requested State. - 2.
+The party requesting the recognition and enforcement of an award, shall produce a copy of the award, accompanied by a certificate of the competent authority in the Requesting State to the effect that the award is executable.
+A certified copy of the Agreement between the disputant parties empowering the arbitrators to decide the dispute shall also be produced.

-1. This Agreement is subject to ratification and the instruments of ratification shall be exchanged as soon as possible.
+1. This Agreement is subject to ratification in accordance with the constitutional procedures and practice in each of the Contracting States and the instruments of ratification shall be exchanged through diplomatic channels as soon as possible.
 It shall come into force on the date of exchange of instruments of ratification.

-2. Either of the Contracting States may terminate this Agreement by giving six months' notice thereof through diplomatic channels.
+2. Either of the Contracting States may terminate this Agreement by giving six months notice thereof through diplomatic channels.
 Upon the expiry of such notice, the Agreement shall cease to have any force or effect.